09 March 2022

 What are we focusing on today?

-Our main focus now is on profitable companies operating in Poland, Kazakhstan, Moldova, Vietnam, and Russia.
+Our main focus now is on profitable companies operating in Poland, Kazakhstan, Moldova, and Vietnam.
 All other companies of the Group are currently operating in collection mode to repay loans to investors.

-It is important to highlight, that all companies in Poland, Kazakhstan, Vietnam, Moldova, and Russia, are operating in an absolutely normal mode, as before the war, earning a profit.
+It is important to highlight that all companies in Poland, Kazakhstan, Vietnam, and Moldova, are operating in an absolutely normal mode, as before the war, earning a profit.

 Aventus Group in numbers today